hkellaway/AsyncTaskPerformer/README.md

 The critical aspect of `AsyncOperationWithCompletion` is that it calls its own `completion` closure then calls `finish()`.

-Next, create a `SynchronousOperationQueue` and give it a list of tasks to perhaps - as well as a starting value and a single completion point.
+Next, create a `SynchronousOperationQueue` and give it a list of tasks to process - as well as a starting value and a single completion point.

 ``` swift
 let currentBag = Bag(items: [Item(id: 1), Item(id: 2), Item(id: 3), Item(id: 4)])